rosebaesj/rosebaesj.github.io/index.md

 Currently, I'm a researcher in Ryu's Optimization Group ([Ryu](http://www.math.snu.ac.kr/~ernestryu/)) at SNU, directed by Ernest K. Ryu.
 I'm excited when I study optimization theory.
 The commonality of acceleration methods and the worst-case analysis were the main topic.

+From Korea Foundation for Advanced Studies (KFAS), full tuition and stipend for doctorates in the US are given.

 I have certification in Korea actuary since 2018.

 I am familiar with several programming languages, including Python, R, C++, Matlab, and Java, and I usually utilize them for research.
 As a hobby, I play the electric guitar and run through Gwanak Mountain.